Silhouette Macramé Art: How to Turn Any Design Into a Wall Hanging

 Frequently Asked Questions

-What knot should I use for silhouette macramé?
+What knot is used for silhouette macramé?

 The double half-hitch knot is the go-to.
 It's compact, stacks well row-to-row, and — when shifted — forms smooth curved lines ideal for silhouettes.
+Anchor cords are mounted using a Lark's Head knot.

 Do I need to pixelate my reference image?